cloudlinux/kuberdock-docker/docker/man/docker-daemon.8.md

 **-p**, **--pidfile**=""
   Path to use for daemon PID file.
 Default is `/var/run/docker.pid`

+**--raw-logs**
+Output daemon logs in full timestamp format without ANSI coloring.
+If this flag is not set, the daemon outputs condensed, colorized logs if a terminal is detected, or full ("raw") output otherwise.

 **--registry-mirror**=*<scheme>://<host>*
   Prepend a registry mirror to be used for image pulls.
 May be specified multiple times.